webis-de/INLG-18/README.md

 ## Data Format
 Please name the corpora of two styles by "x.0" and "x.1" respectively, and use "x" to refer to them in options.
 Each file should consist of one sentence per line with tokens separated by a space.

-The <code>data/yelp/</code> directory contains an example Yelp review dataset.
+The <code>data/news/</code> directory contains our bias news dataset.
+Visit [here](https://webis.de/data/webis-bias-flipper-18.html) for more details.

 <br>